DHTMLX/docs-suite/docs/form/api/checkbox/checkbox_getvalue_method.md

 @signature: {'getValue(): string | boolean;'}

 @returns:
-Either a string with the current value of the control or boolean value with the state of the control.
+Either a string with the current value of the control or a boolean value with the state of the control.

 @example:
-// returns value if the value is specified for the checkbox const value = form.getItem("checkbox").getValue(); // -> "checkbox_value"
+// returns a value if the value is specified for the checkbox const value = form.getItem("checkbox").getValue(); // -> "checkbox_value"

-// returns state if the value is not specified for the checkbox const state = form.getItem("checkbox").getValue(); // -> true/false
+// returns a state if the value is not specified for the checkbox const state = form.getItem("checkbox").getValue(); // -> true/false

 @descr: